nautobot/go-nautobot/docs/WritablePrefixRequest.md

 ### NewWritablePrefixRequest

-`func NewWritablePrefixRequest(prefix string, status ApprovalWorkflowStageResponseApprovalWorkflowStage, ) *WritablePrefixRequest`
+`func NewWritablePrefixRequest(prefix string, status BulkWritableCableRequestStatus, ) *WritablePrefixRequest`

 NewWritablePrefixRequest instantiates a new WritablePrefixRequest object This constructor will assign default values to properties that have it defined,